 This recipe is so easy that my kids can make it!

 We never run out of milk now and my kids love getting to make this recipe themselves.
 (Though, to be fair, it is hardly a recipe because it is so simple to make!)

-Make Pecan Milk Recipe
+Pecan Milk Recipe

-- Add cinnamon and vanilla if using.
+- Add vanilla and cinnamon if using.

 - Blend for 3 minutes or until completely creamy.